sensible-hq/sensible-docs/readme-sync/v0/api/draft-batch-api.md

 1. Create a batch of N document file names to be extracted with `POST extract/batch`.
 The endpoint returns the batch ID.
 2. Create upload URLs for M of the documents with  `PUT extract/batch/upload_urls/{batch_id}/{start_index}/{end_index}`.
 The endpoint returns the URLs.
-3. Upload the documents to their corresponding URLs.
+3. Upload the documents to their corresponding URLs to request extractions.
 4. Retrieve each extraction with `documents/{extraction_id}`.
 Each extraction includes the `batchID`.

 ## Steps